Frisky-/BlackJack/README.md

 # BlackJack
-# Very simplified version of the game Black Jack.
+# Very simple version of the game Black Jack.